 We generated a set of algorithmic in-context learning tasks that require specific operations over graphs.

 Terminal node recognition (TNR), identifies the final node in a path (e.g., given the input ``path: T-P-Q-V", the model is tasked with outputting the token 'V').
-Reward comparison (RC) compares rewards across candidate nodes (e.g., given the input ``rewards=[M:100 vs S:44]", the model is tasked with outputting 'M').
+Reward comparison (RC) compares rewards (represented by numbers between 1 and 100) across candidate nodes (e.g., given the input ``rewards=[M:100 vs S:44]", the model is tasked with outputting 'M').
 The evaluation task in Fig.~\ref{fig:simple-tasks}a required combining both primitives: given two paths, the model was prompted to return the node that contains the highest reward.

 \textbf{Example Prompt (Correct Answer: A)}\\\\ path1: B-O-Q-D-A.\\ path1-rewards=[A:65 vs Y:75].\\ path2: C-W-V.\\ path2-rewards [V:15 vs Y:45]\\

 Relatedly, \texttt{get\_first\_node} and \texttt{get\_last\_node} requires responding with the first or last node of a presented path (each node consists of numbers or capital letters and has between three and six elements). \texttt{get\_predecessor} and \texttt{get\_successor} receive a path and a node has input and need to return the predecessor or successor node respectively.